Lab glassware is an essential part of most experimental labs like chemistry, biochemistry, biology, genetics, etc.

 Uses: This helps in the safe transfer of liquids and also prevents spillage and wastage.

-9. Separating funnel: Unlike other glassware, a separating funnel is a specially designed apparatus for the separation of liquids.
+• Unlike other glassware, a separating funnel is a specially designed-apparatus for separating liquids.

 Uses: It is widely used in titrations.
 It is used to hold the titrant and add it to the reaction mixture (titrand) drop by drop.